ezra-obiwale/this-js/doc/md/events.md

     The expected return is either an object which overrides the given object or a boolean where false means rendering should continue with the received data

     Where the function returns nothing, boolean `TRUE` is assumed.

+### Components (before)

+-   ### component.load
+    Called before a component is loaded, whether from cache or url.
+The context is component placeholder.

+-   ### component.render
+    Called before a loaded component is rendered.
+The method receives the `HTMLElement` of loaded component.
+The context is the component placeholder.

 ### Forms (before)